Brandon-Alvarez-03/NY-Goose-Tracker-API/README.md

 ---

-Due to this API being created with the intent to present the data geospatially, the CRUD structure set with a location-based approach in mind.
+Due to this API being created with the intent to present the data geospatially, the CRUD structure is set with a location-centric approach in mind.

-### Current landing page
+### Landing page

 ---